Most Common Summertime Illnesses

 - Neck pain and stiffness – this does NOT apply to sore throat pain in the front of the neck.
-It refers to severe pain in back of the neck.
+It refers to severe pain in the back of the neck.
 Looking down at your stomach (stretching the back of your neck) will cause severe pain.
 Some kids will refuse to even look down at all.
 They will keep their neck rigidly stiff.

 - Photophobia – this means that light hurts your eyes.
-Meningitis will cause someone to refuse to look into light, especially the bright sunlight.
+Meningitis will cause someone to refuse to look into the light, especially the bright sunlight.